 The Plan covers a wide range of preventive and wellness services designed to keep participants and dependents healthy.
 The types of expenses covered are listed in the tables below.

-The Plan covers these services and supplies for eligible individuals at 100% of the allowable charge with no deductible or co-pay when the services are rendered by a PPO or Non-PPO provider.
-Please note, if services are performed or provided by a Non-PPO provider, you may be subject to balance billing for amounts over the allowable charge.
-This list is subject to reasonable medical management techniques and may be revised in accordance with applicable law and regulatory guidance.
+- The Plan covers medical services and supplies for eligible individuals at 100% with no deductible, coinsurance or co-pay when rendered by a PPO provider.
+Pharmacy products are covered at 100% when dispensed by a participating pharmacy. - This list is subject to reasonable medical management techniques and may be revised in accordance with applicable law.

-Covered Adult Preventive Services Effective June 1, 2022
+Covered Adult Preventive Services

+Effective October 1, 2019